 4. Light spots / color differences after releasing from mould

 If you appear some light spots, color difference or "water marks" in your product it might help to have a early demoulding.
 Due water evaporation this can happen.
 In some cases, for example when using wood or foam or laminate a thick layer, the water cannot leave the product easy on the surface side.
 A fast demoulding gives you also the opportunity to have several, up to 8, demouldings a day.

-5. Is Acrylic One suitable for food and drinks?
+5. Is A1 suitable for food and drinks?

 A1 is not suitable for food and drinks.